databrickslabs/mosaic/docs/source/usage/install-gdal.rst

 Mosaic supports checkpointing rasters to a specified `POSIX-style <https://docs.databricks.com/en/files/index.html>`__ FUSE directory (local mount to Cloud Object Storage).
 For DBR 13.3 LTS, we focus primarly on DBFS, but this will expand with future versions.
-This is to allow lightweight rows, where the :code:`tile` column stores the path instead of the binary payload itself; available in 0.4.3+:
+This is to allow lightweight rows, where the :code:`raster` column stores the path instead of the binary payload itself; available in 0.4.3+:

   POSIX-style paths provide data access relative to the driver root (/).
 POSIX-style paths never require a scheme.